ashishtele/ashishtele.github.io/_posts/2020-03-19-Human_Mobility_COVID19.md

 Hi All,

 I was researching about using human mobility data for retail data science work.
-[Carto](https://carto.com/) works in specially focused retail analytics.
+[Carto](https://carto.com/) works in spatially focused retail analytics.
 They use human mobility data to answer:

 1. Reduce traffic congestion
 2. Insights on commuting patterns